A duality approach to the symmetry of Bernstein-Sato polynomials of free divisors: The symmetry of Bernstein-Sato polynomials

 Equivalences (b) $\Leftrightarrow$ (c), (c) $\Leftrightarrow$ (d) have been proven respectively in Proposition \ref{prop:LJT-SK} and Proposition \ref{prop:improve-torrelli}.

 (d) $\Rightarrow$ (e)\ It is a consequence of Corollary \ref{cor:application-LCT} and Corollary \ref{cor:LJT-properties}.

 (e) $\Rightarrow$ (a)\ We proceed by induction on $\dim X$.
 If $\dim X= 2$ we know from \cite{calde_mon_nar_cas} that $D$ is locally quasi-homogeneous and so it is strongly Euler homogeneous.
-Assume that the implication (c) $\Rightarrow$ (a) is true whenever the dimension of the ambient manifold is $d-1$ and assume now that $\dim X = d \geq 3$.
-From \cite[Corollary 1.8]{torrelli_2004} and \cite[Corollary 4.3]{calde_nar_fourier} or \cite[Criterion 4.1]{cas_ucha_exper}, we deduce that $D$ is Euler homogeneous.
+Assume that the implication (e) $\Rightarrow$ (a) is true whenever the dimension of the ambient manifold is $d-1$ and assume now that $\dim X = d \geq 3$.
+From \cite[Corollary 4.3]{calde_nar_fourier} or \cite[Criterion 4.1]{cas_ucha_exper} we deduce that the differential operators annihilating $h^{-1}$, where $h$ is a reduced equation of our divisor $D$, are generated by order one operators, and from \cite[Corollary 1.8]{torrelli_2004} we conclude that $D$ is Euler homogeneous.
 It remains to prove that for any point $p\in D$ there is an Euler vector field with respect to some (and hence, for any) reduced equation of $(D,p)$, vanishing on $p$.
 Let us take a such reduced equation $h=0$ and an Euler vector field $\chi$ on a neighborhood of $p$ such that $\chi(h)=h$.
 If $\chi$ vanishes at $p$, we are done.
-If not, we can integrate $\chi$ and deduce that $(X,D,p)$ is analytically isomorphic to $(\CC^{d-1},D',0) \times (\CC,0)$, where $(D',0)\subset (\CC^{d-1},0)$ is a germ of hypersurface.
-We deduce as before that $(D',0)$ is again a germ of Koszul free divisor.
-Since $D$ satisfies the logarithmic comparison theorem, we deduce easily from \cite[Corollary 4.2]{calde_nar_fourier} or \cite[Criterion 4.1]{cas_ucha_exper} that $D'$ also does.
-By the induction hypothesis, $D'$ is strongly Euler homogeneous and so $D$ is also strongly Euler homogeneous. \end{prueba}
+If not, we can integrate $\chi$ and deduce that $(X,D,p)$ is analytically isomorphic to $(\CC^{d-1} \times \CC,D'\times \CC,(0,0))$, where $(D',0)\subset (\CC^{d-1},0)$ is a germ of hypersurface.
+We deduce as before that $(D',0)$ is again a germ of Koszul free divisor, and from Proposition \ref{prop:LCT-X-XxC}, $D'$ satisfies the logarithmic comparison theorem.
+By the induction hypothesis, $D'$ is strongly Euler homogeneous and so $D$ is also strongly Euler homogeneous. \end{proof}

+Here we include a well known result, but for which we have not found an explicit statement in the literature.